TracyMichael/Loan-Qualification-Application/README.md

 ## Installation Guide

-Install the requirements for the Loan Qualifying Application using the text file in the loan_qualifier_app folder as follows:
+This app will not work without the proper technologies listed above.
+To ensure you have the applicable tools please install the requirements for the Loan Qualifying Application using the text file in the loan_qualifier_app folder as follows:

+In The Terminal Run:

 ```python